dedis/popstellar/docs/protocol.md

 By sending a Rumor message, a server propagates to all Servers in the network messages it encapsulates.

-In order to propagate quicker messages across the network, a Rumor message would be used upon receiving a new message that should be spread.
+In order to propagate messages faster across the network, a Rumor message would be used upon receiving a new message that should be spread.
 This would trigger the Gossip network protocol and rumor would be relayed according to it.
-When receiving a new Rumor, Servers process contained messages if they are new.
+When receiving a new Rumor, Servers process the contained messages if they are new.

 RPC